-- 16.2.1 On the first of each year or at the beginning of an Administrative Assignment, employees will be credited with sixteen (16) hours of Holiday Leave to be used as floating Holidays. - 16.2.2 When an employee's regularly scheduled workday falls on one of the days listed below, they will be given eight (8) hours holiday leave to fully or partially cover the work day.
-If an employee works an alternative schedule (compressed workweek), any scheduled work hours scheduled for a holiday must be worked sometime during the same work week, or the employee may use other compensated leave to cover the addition hours.
-When one of these holidays falls on Saturday, eligible employees will be granted 8 holiday hours on the day before the designated holiday as the holiday.
-When one of these holidays falls on Sunday, eligible employees will be granted 8 holiday as the holiday.
-When one of these holidays falls on Sunday, eligible employees will be granted 8 holiday as the holiday.
-When one of these holidays falls on Sunday, eligible employees will be granted 8 holiday hours the day after the designated holiday as the holiday (assuming a Monday through Friday workweek).
-For employees working a compressed workweek, when the holiday falls on a scheduled day off, the holiday will be moved and taken as follows: on a Monday the employee must take off the Tuesday immediately following as the holiday; when a holiday falls on a Tuesday, Wednesday, Thursday, or Friday the employee must take the day prior to their scheduled day off as the holiday; for the Thanksgiving holiday, if the employee's day off falls on either the Thursday or Friday of the holiday, the employee is required to take the day off prior to Thursday.
+- 16.7 When an employee who is working an administrative assignment regularly scheduled workday falls on one of the days listed below, they will use accrued holiday leave to fully or partially cover the work day. - 16.8 When these holidays fall on Saturday, the day before the designated holiday will be counted as the holiday.
+When one of these holidays falls on Sunday, the day after the designated holiday will be counted as the holiday (assuming a Monday through Friday workweek). - 16.9 For employees working a compressed workweek, when the holiday falls on a scheduled day off, the holiday will be moved and taken as follows: when a holiday falls on a Monday the employee must take off the Tuesday immediately following as the holiday; when a holiday falls on a Tuesday, Wednesday, Thursday, or Friday the employee must take the day prior to their scheduled day off as the holiday; for the Thanksgiving holiday, if the employee's day off falls on either the Thursday or Friday of the holiday, the employee is required to take the day off prior to Thursday.

-- a) New Year's Day January 1st
+- a.
+New Year's Day January 1st

-- b) Martin Luther King Day 3rd Monday in January
+- b.
+Martin Luther King, Jr.'s Birthday 3rd Monday in January

-- c) Presidents Day 3rd Monday in February
+- c.
+Presidents' Day 3rd Monday in February

-- d) Memorial Day Last Monday in May
+- d.
+Memorial Day Last Monday in May

-- e) Juneteenth June 19th
+- e.
+Juneteenth June 19th

-- f) Independence Day July 4th
+- f.
+Independence Day July 4th

-- g) Labor Day 1st Monday in September
+- g.
+Labor Day 1st Monday in September

-- h) Veterans Day November 11th
+- h.
+Veterans' Day November 11th

-- i) Thanksgiving 4th Thursday in November
+- i.
+Thanksgiving 4th Thursday in November

-- j) Friday after Thanksgiving
+- j.
+Friday after Thanksgiving

-- k) Christmas Day December 25th
+- k.
+Christmas Day December 25th

-- 16.2.4 If an employee is transferred from a 24-hour shift (platoon) assignment to an Administrative Assignment, the employee will be credited with eight (8) hours of Holiday Leave.
-In addition, the employee will retain any unused holiday leave credited while on his/her previous 24-hour shift assignment for use later in the year.

-16.3 Holiday Sell Back
+16.11 Holiday Sell Back